MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/using-the-rest-services-with-net.md

 ```

 ### Implementing a request
- The following is an example of how to use the above generic methods to make an HTTP GET request to the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)].
+ The following is an example of how to use the above generic methods to make an HTTP GET request to the Bing Maps REST Services.
 This example geocodes the address “1 Microsoft Way, Redmond, WA”.

 ```csharp
 string key = "YOUR_BING_MAPS_KEY or SESSION_KEY";